exasol/public-knowledgebase/README.md

 # Exasol Knowledge Base

 ## Welcome

-Welcome to the Exasol Knowledge Base!
-This repository contains source files for Exasol's knowledge base.
-The files in this repository are used to create the knowledg ebase, which is accessible at [Exasol.com](https://Exasol.com).
+Welcome to the Exasol Knowledge Base (KB)!
+This repository contains files and information needed to create a KB article.

-If you wish to contribute to the knowledge base, feel free to fork the repository and make a pull request with your changes.

-When creating new files, please:

-- Use the appropriate template.
-The following section in this readme lists Exasol's templates and provides information on selecting the right template.
-- Place all images in the respective 'images' folder and ensure that the image size does not exceed 1 MB.
-- Use styles listed in the Exasol Styles section of this readme.
+Exasol KB articles must be created using Markdown (.md) format.
+If you are new to Markdown, see [Markdown Guide's Getting Started section](https://www.markdownguide.org/getting-started/).
+There are also many programs that will convert, say, Microsoft Word (.docx) files to Markdown files.

+Your final article will be converted to HTML and rendered on the [Exasol Knowledge Base website](https://exasol.my.site.com).
+Please use only [basic Markdown syntax](https://www.markdownguide.org/basic-syntax/).

+__Note__: Using other flavors of Markdown may not work as expected when rendered on Exasol's website.
+Even some basic syntax does not work as expected.
+For example, do not use [Blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1) ( \> ).

 ## Templates

-When you create a file, choose one of the following templates:
+You can choose one of the following templates:

-- [Question and Answer](QuestionAndAnswer.md): Pose a quick question with a specific answer.
+- [Question and Answer](Templates\QuestionAndAnswer.md): Pose a quick question with a specific answer.
-- [Solution to a Problem](SolutionToAProblem.md): Provide workarounds for bugs or new shortcuts that you would like to share with others.
+- [Solution to a Problem](Templates\SolutionToAProblem.md): Provide workarounds for bugs or new shortcuts that you would like to share with others.
-- [Tutorial](Tutorial.md): A quick tutorial for a specific task.
+- [Tutorial](Templates\Tutorial.md): A quick tutorial for a specific task.
-- [EXplanation](Explanation.md): More information about a task or concept.
+- [EXplanation](Templates\Explanation.md): More information about a task or concept.

+## Catagories
+The knowledge base provides five catagories:
+- Connect With Exasol
+- Data Science
+- Database Features
+- Environment Management
+- Support and Services

+## Create a File
+1. Access the GitHub repository at [exasol\Public-Knowledgebase](https://github.com/exasol/Public-Knowledgebase).
+1. In GitHub, click __Fork__ and create a new branch.
+1. Select the apporpriate template in the [Templates](/Templates) folder and copy the content.
+1. Using your tool's commands, create a new file and copy the template's content into that file.
+1. Save the file in the appropirate category folder.
+1. Write the article using styles listed in the Exasol Styles section of this readme and instructions in the template.
+1. Each category folder contains a subfolder called __images__.
+If you have images, place them in your chosen category's __images__ folder.
+Make sure the size of each image does not exceed 1 MB.
+1. Once you are happy with the article, use your tool to commit and push the changes.
+1. In GitHub, click __Pull request__, __New pull request__, and then click __Create pull request__.

 ## Exasol Styles